jozefg/drafts/proof-theory1.md

 These judgments act across various syntactic objects.
-In particular, from our point of view we'll understand the meaning of a proposition by the ways we can prove it, that is the proofs that `A true`.
+In particular, from our point of view we'll understand the meaning of a proposition by the ways we can prove it, that is the proofs that `A true` is evident.

 We prove a judgment `J` through inference rules.
 An inference rule takes the form